Density-Informed Pseudo-Counts for Calibrated Evidential Deep Learning: Proofs and Additional Derivations

 \section{Proofs and Additional Derivations}

-We provide proofs for all propositions and theorems stated in the main text.
-We begin with the following lemma on the properties of the Dirichlet distribution, which is stated without proof, as it is a standard result.
+We provide proofs for all propositions and theorems in the main text, beginning with a lemma on the Dirichlet distribution, which is stated without proof, as it is a well-known result.